 Peace Village

 For the past few years, UCG has sponsored Peace Village, a day camp for K-6th grade students.
 In this camp, kids develop skills in building peace with themselves, peace with others, peace with nature, and peace in the world.
-Children's Church and Kid's Club During worship (and up until 12:15), nursery care is available for infants & toddlers.
-After the Children's Conversation in morning worship, lower elementary students are invited to attend a Children's Church program which lasts until about 11:00. |
+Children's Church and Kid's Club During worship (and up until 11:15), nursery care is available for infants & toddlers.
+After the Children's Chat in morning worship, lower elementary students are invited to attend a Children's Church program which lasts until about 11:00. |

 High School Youth

 Our high schoolers meet periodically throughout the year for a variety of activities including pool parties, cookouts, special service projects, and youth camp.
 A well-loved tradition for UCG high schoolers is to participate in the week-long, Baptist Youth Camp at Laurel Hills Moravian Camp in the hills of rural North Carolina in late June or early July each year.
 Many of our high schoolers also participate in the regular two-week long mission brigade to Rancho Ebenezer, a teaching "eco-farm" in rural Nicaragua.
-Youth Group All 6th-12th graders are welcome! will meet occasionally this year!
+Youth Group All 6th-12th graders are welcome!
 Look for details posted in our newsletter: "Whats Up at UCG" |

 Youth Camp